lm3nitro/Projects/New/Network MySQL.md

 ssh carl@10.10.137.40
 ```

-After using SSh and entering the credentials, I was able to authenticate as the user Carl.
+After using SSH and entering the credentials, I was able to authenticate as the user Carl.
 ![Pasted image 20241003144429](https://github.com/user-attachments/assets/920c8bd5-4e75-4d64-88cd-ca77503f2d9b)

 ### Summary:

 In conclusion, I was able to enumerate the MySQL server using both **nmap** and **metasploit** which provided me with a series of information such as the version running, ports that were opened, list of databases, and a list of password hashes.
 Using this information, I was then able to exploit the MySQL server by copying the hashes and using **John the Ripper** to find the password for the user Carl.
 Once I had the password, I was then able to SSH into the server as the user.

-Overall, enumeration is critical becuase it allows you to gather detailed information about a target system, network, or application.
+Overall, enumeration is critical becasue it allows you to gather detailed information about a target system, network, or application.
 Some key benefits are:

 + Identifying Vulnerabilities
 + Understanding Attack Surface